pallets/flask/docs/patterns/fileuploads.rst

    and an ``<input type=file>`` is placed in that form.
 2. The application accesses the file from the :attr:`~flask.request.files` dictionary on the request object.
-3. use the :meth:`~werkzeug.FileStorage.save` method of the file to save the file permanently somewhere on the filesystem.
+3. use the :meth:`~werkzeug.datastructures.FileStorage.save` method of the file to save the file permanently somewhere on the filesystem.

 A Gentle Introduction